tanaydpatel/find-your-bank/README.md

 ### Pagination

--Developed simple mathematics to keep track of `banks in a page`, `total banks`, `start/end index of current page`
+- Developed simple mathematics to keep track of `banks in a page`, `total banks`, `start/end index of current page`

 ### API cache